-After acceptance, the Graduate School will make a recommendation to the thesis supervisor concerning the conditions of financial support for the Junior Research Fellow.
 The fellow must declare any external financial support from funding agency, and this will be taken into account in determining the recommended level of financial support and benefits at OIST.

 The level of financial support and conditions are stipulated in the Junior Research Fellowship Agreement prepared by the Student Affairs Section.
-If the Junior Research Fellow is not receiving this financial support, the conditions of appointment will be stipulated in an offer letter that will constitute the agreement between OIST and the Junior Research Fellows after it is signed by both parties.